openharmony/arkcompiler_cangjie_ark_interop/doc/Dev_Guide/source_en/security/CryptoArchitectureKit/cj-crypto-sm4-sym-encrypt-decrypt-ecb.md

 ## Decryption

-1. Call [createCipher](../../../../API_Reference/source_en/apis/CryptoArchitectureKit/cj-apis-crypto.md#func-createcipherstring) with the string parameter 'SM4_128|ECB|PKCS7' to create a Cipher instance with SM4_128 as the symmetric key type, ECB as the block mode, and PKCS7 as the padding mode, which will be used to perform decryption operations.
+1. Call [createCipher](../../../../API_Reference/source_en/apis/CryptoArchitectureKit/cj-apis-crypto.md#func-createcipherstring) with the string parameter 'SM4_128|ECB|PKCS7' to create a Cipher instance configured for SM4_128 symmetric key type, ECB block mode, and PKCS7 padding mode, which will be used to perform decryption.

-2. Call [init](../../../../API_Reference/source_en/apis/CryptoArchitectureKit/cj-apis-crypto.md#func-initcryptomode-key-paramsspec) to set the mode to decryption (CryptoMode.DECRYPT_MODE), specify the decryption key (SymKey), and initialize the decryption Cipher instance.
-ECB mode does not require encryption parameters, so pass None directly.
+2. Call [init](../../../../API_Reference/source_en/apis/CryptoArchitectureKit/cj-apis-crypto.md#func-initcryptomode-key-paramsspec) to set the mode to decryption (CryptoMode.DecryptMode), specify the decryption key (SymKey), and initialize the decryption Cipher instance.
+ECB mode has no encryption parameters, so pass None directly.

 3. Call [update](../../../../API_Reference/source_en/apis/CryptoArchitectureKit/cj-apis-crypto.md#func-updatedatablob) to update the data (ciphertext).